Lorelei: Original folklore and modern myth

 The Lorelei character, although originally imagined by Brentano, passed into German popular culture in the form described in the Heine–Silcher song and is commonly but mistakenly believed to have originated in an old folk tale.
 The French writer Guillaume Apollinaire took up the theme again in his poem "La Loreley", from the collection Alcools which is later cited in Symphony No. 14 (3rd movement) of Dmitri Shostakovich.
-The character continues to be referenced in pop culture, such as the 1969 Townes Van Zandt title track for "Our Mother The Mountain," Roxy Music's 1973 "Editions of You", The Pogues's 1989 song "Lorelei", and the 1998 Eagle-Eye Cherry single "When Mermaids Cry", David Gray's 2002 song "Lorelei" on the Japanese release of A New Day at Midnight.
+The character continues to be referenced in pop culture, such as the 1969 Townes Van Zandt title track for "Our Mother The Mountain," Roxy Music's 1973 "Editions of You", The Pogues's 1989 song "Lorelei", the 1998 Eagle-Eye Cherry single "When Mermaids Cry", David Gray's 2002 song "Lorelei" on the Japanese release of A New Day at Midnight.
+The 2004 Blackmore's Night album Ghost of a Rose includes a song "Loreley".
 In 2015 Fischer-Z released the song "Lorelei" on their album "This Is My Universe".
+The Australian band Ne Obliviscaris published the album Urn in 2017, in which the song Eyrie relays tragedy and lamentation surrounding her death.

 Accidents

 A barge carrying 2,400 tons of sulphuric acid capsized on 13 January 2011, near the Lorelei rock, blocking traffic on one of Europe's busiest waterways.